 There is no sufficient data to know exactly how long the COVID virus can stay or survive on a particular surface, however, studies suggest that the virus’s survival period on different surfaces can range from 2 hours to up to 9 days.

-COVID cleaning and disinfection, as suggested by health authorities globally, are the best ways to remove coronavirus from surfaces and limit the spread of infections caused by the virus.
+COVID deep house cleaning disinfection, as suggested by health authorities globally, is the best ways to remove coronavirus from surfaces and limit the spread of infections caused by the virus.

 How Long Does the Covid Virus Last on Different Surfaces?